 The story of a holiday in Krabi would never be complete without a mention of Koh Poda.
-Even though this is a tiny location, by many standards, it manages to pack quite a punch with the combination of beauty and things to do.
-It is, thus, little wonder that many travelers want to hop on Koh Poda when they are vacationing in Krabi or around.
+Even though this is a tiny island, by many standards, it manages to pack quite a punch with the combination of beauty and things to do.
+Thus, it is little wonder that many travelers want to hop on Koh Poda when they are vacationing in Krabi or around.

 The love story that is Koh Poda is not a singular one.
-Although part of the Krabi coastal landscape, it also happens to belong to the group of three other islands making up the Poda Island group.
-Of these four, Koh Poda happens to be the largest – even though the diameter cannot be over a diameter.
-That makes it even more magical a location – this island will undoubtedly meet your expectations in search of the most picturesque beaches in Thailand.
+Although part of the Krabi coastal landscape, it also happens to belong to a dozen of other small islands making up the Koh Poda archipelago.
+Of these, Koh Poda happens to be the largest – even though the diameter cannot be over a diameter.
+Koh Poda will undoubtedly meet your expectations in search of the most beautiful beaches in Thailand.